 - Financial guarantee from a parent (original version!
-Scans and copies are not accepted) - Financial guarantee from a parent, signed as well by your exchange coordinator (original version.
-Scans and copies are not accpeted) - Blocked account (Sperrkonto) a special kind of account that has a specified amount of money per month and cannot be overdrawn.
-Possible options are Fintiba or Expatrio.
-The last one can be combined with a debit account.
+Scans and copies are not accepted) - Formal obligation (Verpflichtungserklärung) - a German citizen who agrees to sponsor your studies in Germany - Blocked account (Sperrkonto) a special kind of account that has a specified amount of money per month and cannot be overdrawn.
+We recommend the bank, Fintiba.
 You can open a blocked account online.
 Please note however that US citizens cannot open a blocked account at Fintiba.
 American students should use the Deutsche Bank instead. - Confirmation of scholarship